Official Asus XG-C100C firmware update available

 (Note: As the file isn’t directly from Asus, use it at your own risk.
 I’ve emailed Asus back to report that 3.1.88 is no good, but I don’t know what they’ll reply to me with.)

-Update 1 April 2021
+1 April 2021 update

 Firmware version 3.1.118 has continued to work well, and, so far, seems to have fixed all the problems I was experiencing with the card.